-I returned to the palace that is a home where I had made new friends.
-I held the large brown envelope that containing the printed photographs large enough to take pride of place on a wall.
+I returned to Haka Baha (monastery) that is a home where I had made new friends.
+I held the large brown envelope that contained the printed photographs large enough to take pride of place on a wall.
 A gift wrapped box containing a doll.
 And a small bag containing soaps, make-up remover and shampoo.

 I can, but will not, explain the feeling of watching someone unwrap the gift of a doll and holding it in their arms.
 Of opening boxes of fragrant soap nor sniffing curiously with wide-eyed wonder at the scent of new shampoo.

-What I can say is that seeing photographs of yourself being returned to you brings on a sense of wonder and much revelry.
+What I can say is that at such a time in Nepal, seeing photographs of yourself being returned to you seems to bring about a sense of wonder and revelry.

 It is when witnessing such a simple act as presenting a photograph that depicts such an unusual time in one’s life that you get the feeling of helping to create a legacy.
 Not just for a family, but for a girl who may one day look back trying to recall their childhood years.

 On my visits to Samita’s home I asked of things like the internet, Facebook and school friends.
 One is aware of them naturally.
-And no doubt one will one day be able to participate with them.
-My websites stickers placed on the back of the photographs will, maybe, one day direct a girl I once knew as the Kumari to this place you read now.
+And no doubt one will perhaps one day be able to participate in them as well.
+My website stickers placed on the back of the photographs will also, maybe, one day direct a girl I once knew as the Kumari to this place you read now.
 A place that is my home from home and my legacy.

 I hope Samita approves.